 Note that fumes and gas decomposition products during welding are important, rather than the ingredients of the flux.
 These products are present as complex compounds.
-They would include oxides of iron, titanium dioxide, silicon dioxide, manganese, calcium oxide, alumium deoxide, calcium fluoride, carbon dioxide and magnesium oxide; gaseous constituents would include carbon monoxide and carbon dioxide.
+They would include oxides of iron, titanium dioxide, silicon dioxide, maganese, calcium oxide, alumium oxide, magnesium oxide and fluorides ; gaseous constituents would include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.